Newtown Township, Delaware County, Pennsylvania: Government

 Newtown is classified as a second class township, having a Board of Supervisors of five members.
 Supervisors are elected at large by the all registered voting residents of the town for overlapping six-year terms.
 The board sets policies for the municipality given under the Pennsylvania Second Class Township Code.
-The current board consists of Chair Leonard B. Altieri, III, Esq., Vice Chair Christina Roberts Lightcap, Supervisor Edward Partridge, Supervisor Mike Russo, and Supervisor Kathryn V. Chandless, Esq..
+The current board consists of Chair Leonard B. Altieri, III, Esq., Vice Chair Christina Roberts Lightcap, Supervisor Paul Sanfrancesco, Supervisor Mike Russo, and Supervisor Kathryn V. Chandless, Esq.

 Appointed boards and commissions include the Bartram Bridge Joint Preservation Commission (Jointly operated with Willistown Township, each with 3 commissioners), Environmental Advisory Council, Leisure Services Commission (jointly operated with Marple Township), Library Board, Municipal Authority (Sewer), Parks and Recreation Board, Planning Commission, Zoning Hearing Board, Strategic Plan Advisory Committee, Shade Tree Commission, Finance Committee, Trails and Greenways Committee, and Historical Preservation Committee.

 Appointed officials are hired by the Board of Supervisors as employees to carry out the decisions of the Board.
 These bipartisan officials include the Township Manager, who is the Chief Administrative Officer and Treasurer of the township, a position currently held by Stephen Nease.
 Other appointed officials include Township Solicitor, Richard Sokorai, Township Engineer, Eric Johnson P.E, and Sewage Enforcement Officer, Jamie MacCombie.